-There is a different scenario for e-commerce websites.
+There is a different scenario for e-commerce websites and online merchant accounts.
 When a customer makes a purchase and check out, a piece of software accepts the customer’s card details securely, transmits them to the acquiring bank’s systems, and sends the response back to the website to say “paid” or “declined”.

 This is the payment gateway.
 Usually it’s supplied by an expert payment gateway service and is configured to the requirements of the acquiring bank’s system.
 A good system should offer fraud management tools, advanced security methods and omnichannel capability.

 Your industry is also a factor in a high risk e-commerce merchant account

 Even if you believe your business to be safe and almost mundane, your prospective e-commerce card payment processing service may have a very different and surprising view.

 Many industries are considered high risk for a variety of reasons.
 We have described them in more detail and explained why 60 industries are considered high risk merchants for credit card processing services.